 If none of these programs is quite what you have in mind, I would be happy to discuss a program that would fit the age group and curriculum, whether content-based or with an emphasis on the writing process (fiction or non-fiction).

-I offer half-day or full-day visits.
-Half days consist of 2-3 presentations, plus a book signing (please note in your inquiry whether you are interested in selling books).
-Cost: $350.
+I offer full-day visits, consisting of up to four presentations (assembly-style, workshop, or combination of the two), plus a book signing.
+Please note in your inquiry whether you are interested in selling books.

-Please fill out the contact form for information on availability.
+Please fill out the contact form or email me at alison [at] apstevens [dot] com for information on availability.
 I look forward to meeting you and your students!